discovery-unicamp/hiaac-m4-experiments/experiments/experiment_executor/README.md

                                     # then applied to the train and test datasets.
                                     # "self" means that the scaler will be fit and
                                     # applied to each dataset (train, test).
-  estimator_runs: 5                 # Number of times the estimator will run (fit and predict)
-  estimator_deterministic: false    # If the algorithm is deterministic (if true, the
-                                    # estimator_runs will be ignored, and the estimator will
-                                    # be fit and predict only once)
 ```

 To work, users must first download the datasets and extract them in a folder as they wish.
-The valid dataset names are defined an external YAML file (`dataset_locations.yaml`), where the key is the dataset name and view (used in the datasets sections in the YAML file) and the value is the path to the dataset, relative to the `--data-root` argument.
+The valid dataset names and relative path are defined an external YAML file (`dataset_locations.yaml`), where the key is the dataset name and view (used in the datasets sections in the YAML file) and the value is the path to the dataset, relative to the `--data-root` argument.

 It is assumed that all datasets will have the `train.csv`, `validation.csv`, and `test.csv` files.
 Besides that, the datasets must have `accel-x`, `accel-y`, `accel-z`, `gyro-x`, `gyro-y`, and `gyro-z` columns.